SOV122/SOVPORT/README.md

 # SOVPORT

-SOVPORT is a network scanning tool designed to perform various types of scans on IP addresses and networks.
-It includes functionalities such as port scanning, subnet scanning, and OS detection, and it presents results in a user-friendly format using the `rich` library for terminal graphics.
+SOVPORT is a network scanning tool designed to perform various types of network scans.
+It includes functionalities such as port scanning, subnet scanning, and OS detection, all presented in a user-friendly terminal interface using the `rich` library.

 ## Features

-- **Port Scanning:** Scan specific ports or a range of ports.
+- **Port Scanning:** Scan specific ports or a range of ports on a given host.
 - **Subnet Scanning:** Perform a ping sweep to identify live hosts in a subnet.
-- **OS Detection:** Basic OS detection using Nmap.
+- **OS Detection:** Basic OS detection capabilities using Nmap.
-- **Interactive UI:** User-friendly terminal interface using `rich` and `dialog`.
+- **Interactive Terminal Interface:** User-friendly UI with `rich` and `dialog` for a better experience.

 ## Requirements

 Before running the script, you need to install the following dependencies:

 - `scapy` for network packet manipulation.
-- `rich` for terminal graphics.
+- `rich` for enhanced terminal output.
-- `python-nmap` for interfacing with Nmap.
+- `python-nmap` for Nmap integration.

 ## Installation